-The above examples illustrate how animal behavior expert opinion can be of value in dog bite cases.
-The dog bite expert has the expertise to testify about how the dog was capable of behaving, and why the dog behaved as it did, given the fact pattern under consideration.
-Reconstruction of the events using expert opinion in animal behavior may help.
+The above examples illustrate how dog bite expert opinion in testimony could be used in dog bite cases.
+I have also addressed the issue concerning the qualifications of the dog bite expert witness in other parts of this website.
+The properly qualified dog bite expert witness uses his background and animal behavior science to testify about how the dog was capable of behaving, and why the dog behaved as it did, given the fact pattern under consideration.
+Reconstruction of the events via using expert witness testimony and opinion in animal behavior may help.
 If expert opinion from the animal behaviorist conflicts with the accounts given by the plaintiff, defendant, dog handler, or others, then the credibility of a witness may be questioned.